Two women die in Crawford County crash

 Tracy Boshers, 48, and Karli Boshers, 21, of Bixby, Okla., were traveling west on Interstate 40 in a Ford Excursion when the vehicle's tire blew out, the car entered the median and overturned multiple times, the report says.

-Two minors, one male and one female, also were injured in the crash, which occurred around 7:22 p.m. near mile marker 18, two miles past the Dyer exit.
+Two minors, one male and one female, also were injured in the crash, which occurred around 7:22 p.m. near mile marker 18, 2 miles past the Dyer exit.

-The injured were taken to Mercy Fort Smith, the report states.
+The injured people were taken to Mercy Fort Smith, the report states.
 Their condition wasn't given.